maihered/Spanish-Morphology-Dataset/README.md

 This notebook expects the necessary data in the Drive directory /Colab Notebooks/spanish-morphology-data .<br>

 ## References to other repositories
-The dataset has been built following the English derivation generation dataset by [Hofmann et al.(2020)](https://github.com/valentinhofmann/dagobert).
+The dataset has been built following the English derivation generation dataset by [Hofmann et al.(2020)](https://github.com/valentinhofmann/dagobert).<br>
-The Spanish suffixes have been obtained thanks to [MorphyNet](https://github.com/kbatsuren/MorphyNet), which also have datasets for a lot of other languages.
+The Spanish suffixes have been obtained thanks to [MorphyNet](https://github.com/kbatsuren/MorphyNet), which also have datasets for a lot of other languages.<br>
 The Wikipedia texts have been processed using the tool [WikiExtractor](https://github.com/attardi/wikiextractor).